rankynbass/unofficial-wine-xiv-git/README.md

   -W <version>        set wine version.
 Must be a valid tag or commit hash (wine-10.1) -S <version>        set staging version.
 Must be a valid tag or commit hash (v10.1) -V <hash> or <tag>  set the valve bleeding edge commit hash or tag

+Some combinations of flags will be ignored.
+For example, setting -t or -C when using -s (enable ntsync) does nothing.
 ```
 Then run it again with the appropriate flags to set up the patches and configuration files.
 * If you do not set a version flag, it will use whatever is already in the customization.cfg or wine-tkg-exp-bleeding.cfg files.